 Life is an athletic event.
 Certain levels of baseline endurance, strength, and overall tissue constitution are required to accomplish the things in our daily everyday routine.
-Even simple tasks such as navigating up and down stairs, picking up children, lugging groceries, vacuuming the house, all require baseline levels of physical fitness.
+Even simple tasks such as navigating up and down the stairs, picking up children, lugging groceries, and vacuuming the house, all require baseline levels of physical fitness.

 When the activities of our daily life demand more than our muscles, tendons, and ligaments have strength for, we begin to compensate (or overcompensate) and tissues can become overloaded and painful.

 No matter your fitness level or your movement quality, you adapt to the environment you live in.
 Our jobs have become more sedentary.

 When you sit at a desk you can’t help but morph into the shape of the chair and lean over your desk to focus on your work.
 Our necks are perpetually forward and flexed from computers and smartphones.